-In Figure 5.1, we opened the VSP Project File Example 1.vsp included with the standard VSP installation.
-From the Main Menu we select Tools > Largest Unsampled Spot > Find.
-A dialog box shown in Figure 5.1 in the insert tells you that VSP will search the Sample Area to find the largest circle that would fit into the unsampled area.
-The user is given the option of specifying the accuracy of the circle's radius, whether to consider area corners as additional sample points, and whether to allow the spot to overlap the Sample Area.
-After hitting the OK button, VSP searches the Sample Area, and places the spot on the Map, and displays an Information Box that says the radius of this circle is 205.22 ft. (see Figure 5.2).
+In Figure 5.1, we opened the VSP Project File Example1.vsp included with the standard VSP installation.
+From the Main Menu we select Tools > Largest Unsampled Spot.
+A dialog box shown in Figure 5.1 tells you that VSP will search the Sample Area to find the largest circle that would fit into the unsampled area.
+The user specifies the accuracy of the circle's radius, which is used as a grid spacing for the scanning algorithm.
+The smaller the spacing, the longer the search takes, but the more accurate the resulting size and location of the spot.
+The user is given the option of whether to consider area corners (vertices) as additional sample points.
+Also, the option is given of whether to allow the spot to overlap the Sample Area, which would only require the center of the spot to be in the Sample Area, and not the entire spot.
+After hitting the OK button, VSP searches the Sample Area, places the spot on the Map, and displays an Information Box that says the radius of this circle is 205.22 ft. (see Figure 5.2).